oskarth/praxis/README.md

 Clojurescript, but found myself making something else that doesn't belong in this repo. ~10h spent on it; a lot of flailing around with Github, CORS, Firebase etc. I moved it to Gitcomm repo.*

+*October 11, 2015.
+Quadratic sorts in C. Decided in-place algorithms make a lot more sense to do in a language like C, rather than mucking around with type aliases and transients in Clojure.
+Bubble sort in ~30m.
+Speaks to non-fluency in C for such a simple problem - good diagnostics! ~10m for selection sort, so that's pretty good. ~10m for insertion sort too, but had to look up algo pseudo to grok.*